Oil prices soar past $100 a barrel as war escalates in Iran

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s David Goldman, Kate Trafecante, Fred Pleitgen, Kit Maher and Maureen Chowdhury contributed to this report.
+CNN’s Kate Trafecante, Fred Pleitgen, Kit Maher, Maureen Chowdhury and Hanna Ziady contributed to this report.